 2.)
 Or 12.5 Volts that will decrease the longer the engine stays running.

-Put an electrical load on the alternator to further confirm that it's either charging or not charging.
+Now, the next step will put an electrical load on the alternator and will further confirm that it's either charging or not.

-You can do this by turning on every accessory possible (inside the vehicle).
-For example: Turn on the A/C or heater on high, turn on the windshield wipers, turn on the headlights, turn on everything and anything that uses electricity inside and outside of the vehicle.
+You need to turn every accessory possible inside the vehicle.
+Turn on the A/C or Heater on high, turn on the windshield wipers, turn on the headlights, turn on everything and anything that uses electricity inside and outside of the vehicle.